Black and Wood Bathroom Ideas: 15 Stunning Designs You’ll Want to Copy

 https://www.reddit.com/r/interiordecorating/comments/1maiugi/industrial_design_inspiration_metal_wood_black/

-Combining three distinct textures—smooth stone, linear wood, and matte black metal—creates layers of visual interest that hold up over time.
-This works best in bathrooms where you can dedicate full walls to each material.
+Why it works: Combining three distinct textures creates layers of visual interest that genuinely hold up over time.
+Smooth stone, linear wood, and matte black metal play together beautifully in bathrooms where you can dedicate full walls to each material.

-The textured stone tiles that r/rockstar_residence installed read almost like concrete in their earthy neutrality.
-They cover the wet zone completely, which is smart for maintenance.
-Then those vertical wood slats take over as a full wall treatment, running floor to ceiling to maximize the height perception.
-The black shower enclosure frame, vanity frame, and fixtures tie the materials together without introducing another color.
+Textured stone tiles that read almost like concrete in their earthy neutrality can cover the wet zone completely.
+Smart for maintenance.
+Then vertical wood slats take over as a full wall treatment, running floor to ceiling to maximize height perception.
+A black shower enclosure frame, vanity frame, and fixtures tie the materials together without introducing another color.

-That cylindrical pedestal sink is an unexpected choice that works because of its sculptural simplicity.
+A cylindrical pedestal sink might seem like an unexpected choice, but it works because of its sculptural simplicity.
 It doesn’t fight with the strong vertical lines happening on the walls.
-The small wooden stool adds a practical touch while reinforcing the wood element.
+A small wooden stool adds practical function while reinforcing the wood element.

 Moody Dark Walls with Wood Vanity and Statement Mirror